pprevos/mfe/manuscript/chapter2.md

 Each of the eight subcategories have their own box on the template, or canvas.
 The purpose of the canvas is to collaboratively create a business plan.
 You could hang an enlarged version of the canvas on a wall and invite your team to add suggestions to each of the eight categories.

-The [[http://businessmodelalchemist.com/][Business Model Alchemist]] website has detailed information if you are interested in learning how to use this tool.
+The [Business Model Alchemist](http://businessmodelalchemist.com/) website has detailed information if you are interested in learning how to use this tool.